Empathy Week

 Region(s): All of UK

-The Empathy Week programme is divided into three stages to allow schools to implement it in the way that best suits their timetable.
-Each stage is supported by teaching resources created with experienced teachers and empathy experts.
+The Festival is supported by a range of teaching resources created by experienced teachers and empathy experts.
 The resources are differentiated into five age categories from 5-18 years to enable all students to access social concepts at the appropriate cognitive level.
+Resources include:

 About Empathy Week: Empathy Week was set up in 2020 by former teacher and filmmaker, Ed Kirwan, with the aim of providing students with the opportunity to develop the emotional skills required to make them successful global citizens in an ever-changing and increasingly connected world.